 The first stint of a Hollywood director in the genre of detective-cop on the trail of a notorious psychopathic killer, ‘Dirty Harry’ was the first influence from the Zodiac killings in San Francisco.
 The film was released at the time when the Zodiac was active in many California counties, and the investigation of his killings was still going on.
 Director Don Siegel’s ‘Dirty Harry’ used the popularity of the cases and turned it into an original script centered around a fictional case and cop figure.
 In the film, Inspector Harry Callahan is appointed to catch a notorious kidnapper who goes by the name Scorpio.

-The film stars Clint Eastwood as Harry, whose performance, dialogue delivery, and personality of a loose-cannon cop alone makes the film a hardcore entertainer.
-Despite the lack of perseverance in writing and other acting performances, Eastwood’s popularity and fan-following made it a huge box-office success and led to four sequels, all of whom turned out to be commercial hits.
+The film stars Clint Eastwood as Harry, whose performance, dialogue delivery, and personality of a loose-cannon cop alone make the film a hardcore entertainer.
+Despite the lack of perseverance in writing and other acting performances, Eastwood’s popularity and fan-following made it a huge box-office success and led to four sequels, all of which turned out to be commercial hits.

 Read More: Movies Like Malena